cambsull/cambsull/README.md

 ## ⚡ Quick info:

-#### 🕹️ I'm collaborating on a team developing a cool JavaScript [Steam Web API Wrapper Library](https://github.com/cambsull/SteamWebAPILibrary) that makes it easy to work with the Steam Web API.
-I'll be using it in another Steam-related project, coming soon!
+#### 🕹️ I recently released a JavaScript-based library for the Steam Web API as an NPM package, which has now been downloaded over 200 times!
+The [repo can be found here](https://github.com/cambsull/SteamWebAPILibrary), and the [NPM package is available here](https://www.npmjs.com/package/swalib).

 #### 🐦 I also recently worked with a team of developers to [build a website](https://lewistoncbc.netlify.app) for a local chapter of the Audubon Society, enabling the 61,000 residents of that area to easily connect with their local organization!